Which insurance companies cover corneal cross-linking for the treatment of progressive keratoconus?

 Does insurance cover epi-on procedures?

-Generally, insurance does not typically cover products and procedures that have not received FDA approval.
 The only FDA-approved products for cross-linking are from Avedro, and performed epi-off.
 Many insurance policies have detail about the fact that the epi-off procedure is the only FDA approved treatment for progressive keratoconus that is being covered, while epi-on is not.
-See the examples below from Aetna and Blue Cross Blue Shield of MA.
+See the examples below from Aetna, Cigna, and other insurance coverage policies.

 “Aetna considers epithelium-off photochemical collagen cross-linkage using riboflavin and ultraviolet A medically necessary for keratoconus and keratectasia.

 Aetna considers epithelium-on (transepithelial) collagen cross-linkage experimental and investigational for keratoconus, keratectasia, and all other indications.”